FocusNet++: Attentive Aggregated Transformations for Efficient and Accurate Medical Image Segmentation: Experiments

-The ISIC 2018 skin cancer segmentation dataset \cite{isic2018data} has become a major benchmark dataset for the evaluation of medical imaging algorithms.
-We use the 2594 images with corresponding ground truths localizing lesions on skin images containing melenoma.
-We divide these images into a training set of 1815 images, a validation set of 259 images, and the rest of the 520 images.
-The images are preprocessed as described earlier.
-The images in the dataset are $700\times900$ in dimension.
-We resize every images to a smaller $256\times256$ size, via an antialising downsampling technique, to be processed by the networks.

-Table \ref{isic2018falpha} summarizes our results for the experiments.
-FocusNetAlpha outperforms every architecture across all metrics significantly for the dataset with considerably fewer parameters and FLOPs (see section \ref{modeleffch4}).
+The ISIC 2018 skin cancer segmentation dataset \cite{isic2018} has become a major benchmark dataset for the evaluation of medical imaging algorithms.
+We use the 2594 images with corresponding ground truths for our experiments.
+We divide these images into a training set of 1815 images, a validation set of 259 images, and a test set of 520 images.
+We resize every images to a smaller $256\times256$ size, via an anti-aliasing down-sampling technique.\\ Table \ref{isic2018falpha} summarizes our results for the experiments.
+FocusNet++ significantly outperforms every architecture across all metrics for the ISIC 2018 dataset with considerably fewer parameters and FLOPs.
 We get a 4.6\% higher JI over the next best model.
-The F1 score is also considerably higher showing a superior and balanced segmentation output.
-The ROC curves and sample good and bad segmentation outputs can be seen in appendix \ref{ap:isic}.
+Table \ref{isiccomplexity} summarizes the number of parameters and FLOPs of each architecture.

-\subsection{Cell nuclei segmentation}
+\subsection{Cell Nuclei Segmentation}

-We now shift our focus to segmentation of smaller regions inside images.
-For this, we use the cell nuclei segmentation dataset which was a part of the Data Science Bowl 2018.
+We now consider the segmentation of smaller regions inside images.
+For this, we use the cell nuclei segmentation dataset \cite{kaggle}, which was a part of the Data Science Bowl 2018.
 It contains 670 images which we divided into a training set of 540 and a validation set of 130.
 We resize all images to $256\times256$.
-For this task, we test the performance of our architecture by reducing the number of parameters (via reducing the number of filters per layer) for it in a way that it has less than 1 million FLOPs.
-We call this lightweight architecture FocusNet-$\alpha$-Lite.
-We also reduced the number of parameters for the other architectures to account for the smaller size of this dataset so that we don't overfit on it.
-Our results are summarized in table \ref{nucleisegmentation}.
-We get results competitive with BCDU-Net even though we use 2.5 times lesser parameters and 10 times lesser FLOPs than that architecture.
-It should be noted that without the constraint we set on our model to be under 1 million FLOPs, we outperform all existing architectures with a slightly 'bigger' version of FocusNet-$\alpha$-Lite which contains 2.32 million parameters and 1.2 million FLOPs.
-Results on other metrics as well as sample results are shown in appendix \ref{ap:nuclei}.
+For this task, we evaluate the performance of our architecture by reducing the number of parameters (via reducing the number of filters per layer) for it in a way that it has fewer than one million FLOPs.
+We also reduced the number of parameters for the other architectures to account for the smaller size of this dataset so that we don't overfit.
+Our results are summarized in Table \ref{nucleisegmentationap}.
+FocusNet++ outperforms BCDU-Net with 2.5 times fewer parameters and 10 times fewer FLOPs.